 Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.Colossians 4:1(NASB)

 The Lord is no respecter of persons.
-There is no one that is excluded from His gracious offer of salvation, by grace through faith in Jesus Christ.. and there are none that are given extra-special treatment based on their status, skills, colour, parentage, gender, intellectual capacity, political leanings, business acumen or charismatic personality.
+There is no one that is excluded from His gracious offer of salvation by grace through faith in Jesus Christ... and there are none that are given extra-special treatment based on their status, skills, colour, parentage, gender, intellectual capacity, political leanings, business acumen, or charismatic personality.

 In his letter to the Colossians, Paul had already outlined the importance of putting off the old life of an unbeliever and putting on the new life we received, in Christ.

-He had set out the many appropriate behaviours, godly attitudes, rules for holy living and priorities to establish, that God expects from all His children.
-He had given important instructions to each member of a Christian household, on their relationships to one another.. and the different roles and responsibilities each one should maintain, within a Christ-centred home.
+He had set out the many appropriate behaviours, godly attitudes, rules for holy living, and priorities to establish, that God expects from all His children.
+He had given important instructions to each member of a Christian household on their relationships to one another and the different roles and responsibilities each one should maintain within a Christ-centred home.

-Whether a Christian is a slave or a freeman, it is the Lord Jesus Whom we serve, in our work or business.
+Whether a Christian is a slave or a freeman, it is the Lord Jesus Whom we serve in our work or business.
 A right attitude will result in a heavenly reward.
 But equally, Paul warns that the one who does wrong will receive the consequences of their wrong-doing - without partiality!

-However, a right attitude in the workplace is also necessary for those Christians that are masters or bosses Believers, who are in the position of employer, or who are the overlords of a business or industry, should act in a righteous and God-honouring manner, and in this verse we read: Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven.
+A right attitude in the workplace is also necessary for those Christians that are masters or bosses.
+Believers who are in the position of employer or who are the overlords of a business or industry, should act in a righteous and God-honouring manner, and in this verse we read: "Masters, grant to your slaves justice and fairness, knowing that you too have a Master in heaven."

-Those in charge should treat those under them in a godly, upright and respectful way.
-Wages should not be withheld, but should reflect fairness, honesty and integrity, because dishonesty in the work-place dishonours the Lord and is unacceptable to Him.
+Those in charge should treat those under them in a godly, upright, and respectful way.
+Wages should not be withheld, but should reflect fairness, honesty, and integrity, because dishonesty in the workplace dishonours the Lord and is unacceptable to Him.

 God is no respecter of persons and whether a man is a slave or a master, we are all redeemed in the same way.
-We are all saved by grace through faith in Christ.. and as God's blood-bought children we should never forget that we also have a Master in heaven - Christ Jesus our Lord.
+We are all saved by grace through faith in Christ... and as God's blood-bought children we should never forget that we also have a Master in heaven - Christ Jesus our Lord.
 As those who have been saved by grace through faith in Christ, we should all seek to apply the principles of godly living in every area of our lives, no matter where we are or in what situation we find ourselves.